-Stroll Guam founder and CEO Amit Sachdev doesn’t miss a beat with his passion for innovation, music, and finding new opportunities.
+Stroll Guam founder and CEO Amit Sachdev doesn’t miss a beat with his passion for innovation.

 By Aiden Jewelle Gonzales